-Phase 2 will be completed in approximately 18 months.
+Phase 2 will be completed in approximately 30 months.

-As part of NEPA documentation, NCTCOG will host four informal public open house meetings at the beginning of Phase 2 to seek public input on issues to consider in the document.
-Following the publication of the NEPA document, public meetings/hearings will be scheduled, tentatively in Summer/Fall 2024.
+As part of NEPA documentation, NCTCOG hosted four informal public open house meetings at the beginning of Phase 2 in August and September 2023 to seek public input on issues to consider in the document.
+Following the publication of the NEPA document, public meetings/hearings will be scheduled, tentatively in Spring 2026.